CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

        a little “x” on the bottom right)
-    4. The workflows should disappear from the "Running" list after some time (until then the status in _Workflow App_'s overview will signal that we are awaiting the cancelation to be processed and the workflow detail view should have a corresponding signal in fields "Status" and "Current Task").
+    4. The workflows should disappear from the "Running" list after some time (until then the status in _Workflow App_'s overview will signal that we are awaiting the cancelation to be processed, and the workflow detail view should have a corresponding signal in fields "Status" and "Current Task").
     5. Field "Current Task" in _Workflow App_'s detail view should